TangSui122/SpecSwin3D/README.md

 # SpecSwin3D

 SpecSwin3D is a deep learning project for hyperspectral image band reconstruction, band importance analysis, and visualization.
-It provides tools for preprocessing, training, evaluation, and visualization of models, with a focus on spectral band selection and reconstruction using Swin-UNETR architectures.
+It provides tools for preprocessing, training, evaluation, and visualization of models, with a focus on spectral band selection and reconstruction.

 ## Project Structure